SMART Global (NASDAQ:SGH) Announces Quarterly Earnings Results

-SMART Global (NASDAQ:SGH – Get Free Report) posted its quarterly earnings data on Tuesday.
-The company reported $0.37 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.30 by $0.07, Briefing.com reports.
-The business had revenue of $300.58 million for the quarter, compared to analysts’ expectations of $300.00 million.
-SMART Global had a positive return on equity of 11.82% and a negative net margin of 15.79%.
-The business’s revenue was down 12.7% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.46 earnings per share.
+SMART Global (NASDAQ:SGH – Get Free Report) announced its quarterly earnings results on Tuesday.
+The company reported $0.37 EPS for the quarter, beating the consensus estimate of $0.30 by $0.07, Briefing.com reports.
+The firm had revenue of $300.58 million during the quarter, compared to the consensus estimate of $300.00 million.
+SMART Global had a negative net margin of 15.79% and a positive return on equity of 11.82%.
+The business’s quarterly revenue was down 12.7% compared to the same quarter last year.
+During the same period last year, the firm earned $0.46 EPS.
 SMART Global updated its Q4 guidance to $0.25-0.55 EPS and its Q4 2024 guidance to 0.250-0.550 EPS.

-Several research firms have commented on SGH.
-Rosenblatt Securities restated a “buy” rating and issued a $35.00 price target on shares of SMART Global in a report on Wednesday, July 3rd.
-Barclays increased their price target on shares of SMART Global from $24.00 to $27.00 and gave the stock an “overweight” rating in a research note on Wednesday.
-Needham & Company LLC boosted their price objective on shares of SMART Global from $27.00 to $30.00 and gave the company a “buy” rating in a research note on Wednesday.
-Finally, Stifel Nicolaus reiterated a “buy” rating and issued a $27.50 target price on shares of SMART Global in a report on Wednesday, July 3rd.
-Four investment analysts have rated the stock with a buy rating, Based on data from MarketBeat, the stock presently has an average rating of “Buy” and an average target price of $29.88.
+Several analysts have recently weighed in on SGH shares.
+Rosenblatt Securities restated a “buy” rating and set a $35.00 price objective on shares of SMART Global in a research report on Wednesday, July 3rd.
+Barclays lifted their target price on shares of SMART Global from $24.00 to $27.00 and gave the stock an “overweight” rating in a research report on Wednesday.
+Needham & Company LLC boosted their price objective on shares of SMART Global from $27.00 to $30.00 and gave the company a “buy” rating in a research report on Wednesday.
+Finally, Stifel Nicolaus restated a “buy” rating and issued a $27.50 price objective on shares of SMART Global in a research report on Wednesday, July 3rd.
+Four equities research analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $29.88.

-In other news, insider Joseph Gates Clark sold 2,529 shares of the company’s stock in a transaction dated Wednesday, April 24th.
-The stock was sold at an average price of $17.94, for a total value of $45,370.26.
-Following the completion of the sale, the insider now owns 92,386 shares of the company’s stock, valued at $1,657,404.84.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Company insiders own 2.30% of the company’s stock.
+In other news, insider Joseph Gates Clark sold 2,529 shares of SMART Global stock in a transaction dated Wednesday, April 24th.
+The shares were sold at an average price of $17.94, for a total transaction of $45,370.26.
+Following the sale, the insider now owns 92,386 shares of the company’s stock, valued at approximately $1,657,404.84.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders own 2.30% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-GAMMA Investing LLC lifted its holdings in SMART Global by 30.5% during the 2nd quarter.
-GAMMA Investing LLC now owns 2,039 shares of the company’s stock worth $47,000 after buying an additional 476 shares during the last quarter.
-Boston Partners bought a new position in SMART Global during the 1st quarter worth approximately $5,198,000.
-Teachers Retirement System of The State of Kentucky raised its position in shares of SMART Global by 158.0% during the 1st quarter.
-Teachers Retirement System of The State of Kentucky now owns 41,851 shares of the company’s stock worth $1,102,000 after purchasing an additional 25,627 shares during the period.
-Cetera Advisors LLC acquired a new stake in shares of SMART Global during the 1st quarter worth approximately $469,000.
-Finally, Kennedy Capital Management LLC raised its position in shares of SMART Global by 33.3% during the 1st quarter.
-Kennedy Capital Management LLC now owns 480,037 shares of the company’s stock worth $12,635,000 after purchasing an additional 120,033 shares during the period.
+Hedge funds have recently bought and sold shares of the business.
+GAMMA Investing LLC raised its holdings in SMART Global by 42.9% in the first quarter.
+GAMMA Investing LLC now owns 1,563 shares of the company’s stock worth $41,000 after buying an additional 469 shares during the last quarter.
+SummerHaven Investment Management LLC raised its holdings in shares of SMART Global by 2.3% during the fourth quarter.
+SummerHaven Investment Management LLC now owns 26,624 shares of the company’s stock valued at $504,000 after purchasing an additional 588 shares during the last quarter.
+Yousif Capital Management LLC raised its holdings in shares of SMART Global by 2.8% during the fourth quarter.
+Yousif Capital Management LLC now owns 25,499 shares of the company’s stock valued at $483,000 after purchasing an additional 695 shares during the last quarter.
+State of Alaska Department of Revenue raised its holdings in shares of SMART Global by 2.5% during the fourth quarter.
+State of Alaska Department of Revenue now owns 31,940 shares of the company’s stock valued at $604,000 after purchasing an additional 767 shares during the last quarter.
+Finally, Principal Financial Group Inc. increased its holdings in SMART Global by 0.3% during the fourth quarter.
+Principal Financial Group Inc. now owns 270,169 shares of the company’s stock valued at $5,114,000 after buying an additional 838 shares during the last quarter.

 SMART Global Holdings, Inc, a memory-focused company, engages in the designing and development of enterprise solutions in the United States, China, Europe, and internationally.
 It operates through Memory Solutions, Intelligent Platform Solutions, and LED Solutions segments.
 The company offers dynamic random access memory modules, solid-state and flash storage, and other advanced memory solutions for networking and telecom, data analytics, artificial intelligence and machine learning applications; and supply chain services including procurement, logistics, inventory management, temporary warehousing, programming, kitting, and packaging services.